RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

  4. Access to popular software repositories such as the Arch Linux repository, or Flatpak.
  5. Fully compatible with Arch Linux software and documentation.
  6. Gaming Tweaks and Optimizations.
- 7. Includes graphics and vulkan drivers.
+ 7. Includes vulkan drivers out of the box.
  8. Comes with productivity and work software so you can start working right after installation.
  9. Dedicated terminal tool-set for power users [(RedKit)](https://github.com/RedFireSoftwareEntertainment/RedKit).
  10. ClamAV and rkhunter integration for enhanced security.